 Students write a short claim-based synopsis of the text and the information it presents about the nature of the issue or problem, citing specific details and evidence to support their explanatory claim.
 [NOTE: Emphasize that at this point in the process, student claims should focus on interpreting what the text says about the nature of the issue, not on the validity of the text's perspective or position and not on articulating the student's own, still-developing position.
 Those sorts of claims will come later.]

-Text Set #2 includes three texts that can be used to provide additional background information about terrorism and the events of September 11th, 2001.
+Text Set #2 includes three texts that can be used to provide additional background information about the security vs. privacy debate including the enactment of the Patriot Act, and the current case involving "whistle-blower" Eric Snowden.